flybywiresim/docs/docs/beginner-guide/descent.md

 ### 2. Starting the Descent

+**Situation:**

+- Aircraft is in CRUISE state and phase as per previous chapters
+- Descent and approach planning is done
+- First descent point (altitude at certain waypoint) is identified
+- Distance to descent point is calculated (= TOD - top of descent)

 A few minutes before we reach our calculated descent point (TOD) we request clearance for descent from ATC if not already given a descent instruction before.

 **Do NOT start the decent without clearance from ATC.**